ed-quiroga-2103/CELabs/README.md

 The HTTP Basic Auth **must** use a POST method to sent the request.
 Values of `username` and `password` must be included in the `auth` parameters of the request.

-Example with Axio library for Vue:
+Example with Axios library for Vue:

 ```
 axios.post(`http://webservice:port/login`, {